Do you have missing teeth?

 What Causes Congenitally Missing Teeth?

-The way our teeth are formed is a very complex process, and often the way they are formed is influenced by genetics.
-In simple terms, congenitally missing teeth is where one or more teeth never develop.
-This is due to there being no adult tooth to push through and therefore, in some cases, people retain their baby teeth.
+The way our teeth are formed is a very complex process, often influenced heavily by genetics.
+In simple terms, congenitally missing teeth occur when there is no adult tooth to push through, and therefore, in some cases, people retain their baby teeth.
+Again, this isn’t always an issue.
+If the baby tooth is healthy, and the patient is comfortable, the baby tooth can remain and may eventually fall out.

 Treatment Options for Congenitally Absent Teeth